finnigar/finnigar/README.md

 3. **Save your document**
   * **Saving your document using a downloaded text editor**
-    * Find the button that says "Save".
+    * Find and click the button that says "Save".
 Usually, this is under the "File" menu.
-    * Click save.
     * Choose a name for your document.
 Make sure when you name your document, you save it as a **.md file.**
     * **If you do not save it as a .md file, and save it as something else (for example, .docx), it will not be saved in Markdown format properly.
 Therefore, you will not be able to host your document on GitHub Pages.**
  * **Saving your document using an online text editor**